kyryloshy/kompiler/docs/basics/03_labels.md

 ## Important note
-Labels don't actually change the machine code's content in any way The PC isn't changed after a label is defined, as is the machine code - everything stays the same
+Labels don't actually change the machine code's content in any way.<br>
+The PC isn't changed after a label is defined, as is the machine code - everything stays the same.